abeaudin/toronto-workshop/README.md

 ### Deploy Containers to LKE
 ![image](https://user-images.githubusercontent.com/7717493/194061837-e8846d2c-6669-49cd-9d45-395126442fe4.png)

-Next step is to use kubectl to deploy the cockroach db container to the LKE cluster.
+Next step is to use kubectl to deploy the elastic stack to the LKE cluster.

 1. Install kubectl via the below commands from the Linode shell-
 ```